 (8) A description of the known areas of agreement and disagreement with any other parenting plan submitted in the case.

-(c) Upon motion of a party and after consideration of the evidence, the court shall order a parenting plan consistent with the provisions of sections two hundred six, two hundred seven, two hundred eight and two hundred nine of this article, containing:
+(c) Upon motion of a party and after consideration of the evidence, the court shall order a parenting plan consistent with the provisions of §48-9-206 through §48-9-209 of this code, containing:

 (1) A provision for the child’s living arrangements and each parent’s custodial responsibility, which shall include either: